 Due to changes in the propagation environment, mobility, or other effects, devices using two or more unaligned BPSTs may come into range.
 This causes overlapping superframes.
-A received beacon that indicates a BPST that is not aligned with a device's own BPST is referred to as an alien beacon.
-The BP defined by the BPST and BP length in an alien beacon is referred to as an alien BP.
+A received beacon that

 Synchronization problems could cause the beacon of a fast device to appear to be an alien beacon.
 A device shall consider a BPST to be aligned with its own if that BPST differs from its own by less than 2×mGuardTime.
 A device shall consider an alien BP to overlap its own if its BPST falls within the alien BP or if the alien BPST falls within its own BP.
 A device shall not consider a signalling beacon to be an alien beacon.